keledi456/sweet-sweet-crumbs-/README.md

 - To provide users with easy navigation and access to information
 - To create a responsive website for all devices
 - To allow customers to send enquiries
-Apply modedern web desig and development practices.SS
+Apply modedern web design and development practices.SS

 ##### ✨ Key Features
 Part 1